ChristophePelichet/Function-Get_DiskSize/README.md

 ## Example

-- Add this function on your script  set a variable with the function name and call this variable for shor the result.
+- Add this function on your script  set a variable with the function name and call this variable for show the result.
 Here is an example of a result when looking for the size of local disks
  ```
 $SIZEBEFORECLEAN = Get_DiskSize
 write-host $SIZEBEFORECLEAN